alialamiidrissi/ADA_Course_Project/Project/README.md

     "id": "Hot-Turkey-Salad-Sandwiches-Allrecipes"
 }
 ```
+For the purpose of our project, we are interested in flavours, ingredients and nutritional facts of recipe from different cuisines which we successfully collected using the steps above.

 # A list of internal milestones up until project milestone 2
 We setup the following goals as next milestones: